Akim-Edige/container_api/README.md

 # Container Storage API

 REST API for managing shipping containers and storage zones, built with FastAPI and PostgreSQL.
-Includes optional WebSocket events and Docker tooling for local development.
+Includes WebSocket events and Docker.

 ## Features
 - CRUD-style endpoints for containers and zones